PowerMops/powermops-site/src/routes/pmops/Lesson-19.md

 Now look at the DRAW: method for class Indicator.
-It gets the current value from the vertical scroll bar, then sends that to the Readout view via Readout\'s PUT: method.
+It gets the current value from the vertical scroll bar, then sends that to the Readout view via Readout's PUT: method.
 Finally it calls (DRAW): super which does whatever its superclass needs to do for drawing.
-As we\'ll see later, we don\'t use DRAW: super here, because of the other automatic actions such as setting the clip which are done by DRAW:.
-These actions have already been done for this view, and don\'t need to be done again.
-And note that one of the things that we don\'t need to do again is to call DRAW: on the Readout view, since the Readout is a child view, and it will get a
+As we'll see later, we don't use DRAW: super here, because of the other automatic actions such as setting the clip which are done by DRAW:.
+These actions have already been done for this view, and don't need to be done again.
+And note that one of the things that we don't need to do again is to call DRAW: on the Readout view, since the Readout is a child view, and it will get a
 DRAW: automatically.